medhashreea/213-final/README.md

         https://www.youtube.com/watch?v=zlKdOIQCnxA

+        Scheduler code is inspired by code from Lab: Worm which Alyssa Trapp worked on with Lydia Ye

         ChatGPT

-        Scheduler code is inspired by code from Lab: Worm which I worked on with Lydia Ye